Twenty lines, first published in Relle (1972), p. 408.

 Stern, pp. 227-8.

-) and inscription Ex dono Edmundi Spenseri Episcopi Roffensis Secretarij
+Ex dono Edmundi Spenseri Episcopi Roffensis Secretarij.

 Discussed, with a facsimile of the inscribed title-page, in D. M. Rogers, Edmund Spenser and Gabriel Harvey: A New Find, Bodleian Library Record, 12, No. 4 (April 1987), 334-7.